Blog

 ChatGPT and Cursor solve different problems.
 ChatGPT is your research and planning partner that helps you think through code.
 Cursor is your building partner that helps you write and ship code inside your actual project.

 At $20/month each, both are affordable investments for any developer.
 Start with whichever matches your biggest bottleneck.
-If you plan more than you build, start with ChatGPT.
-If you build more than you plan, start with Cursor.
+If you spend more time planning than building, start with ChatGPT.
+If you spend more time writing code than researching, start with Cursor.
+If you are serious about shipping faster, use both.

 Want to skip the coding entirely?
-CatDoes lets you turn designs into real apps using AI, no ChatGPT or Cursor required.
+CatDoes lets you build real mobile apps using AI, no ChatGPT or Cursor required.

 Nafis Amiri